18. Web-Slinging Adventures

 The VVC carries the AGV up through one of four “show shafts” (Alpha, Bravo, Charlie, or Delta) at the rear of the building until it reaches one of two “Fifth Dimension” scenes.
 There, in a discombobulating, otherworldly, and unexpected moment, the AGV advances out of the VVC, driving itself horizontally toward the front of the building, funneling the four show shafts into a high speed VVC in one of two “drop shafts” (Echo and Foxtrot).

-The continuously flow of trackless, self-guided vehicles through the system is an incredible ballet.
+The continuous flow of trackless, self-guided vehicles through the system is an incredible ballet.
 The Fifth Dimension scene is eerie, disorienting, and surprising, and housing the ride’s show scenes in a showbuilding behind the drop tower itself gives the building a steep cliff face of a facade.
 Earning our Rewind Award for the ’90s and standing as an icon of the “Ride the Movies” era, the original Twilight Zone Tower of Terror is a legend for a reason.

 B. The Twilight Zone Tower of Terror (Disney California Adventure [2004 – 2017] and Walt Disney Studios Park [2007])